compor/pact2018_artifact/README.md

 `./par.py sum.cpp`

 The `par.py` script calls our tool and generates the parallelized loop in `sum_par.cpp`.
-Take a loop at that file, you can see that the sequential loop is parallelized as two parts: a parallel sampling part and a sequential propagation part.
+Take a look at that file, you can see that the sequential loop is parallelized as two parts: a parallel sampling part and a sequential propagation part.
 You can also see two more files are generated in the directory `sum.frel` and `sum.frel.png`.
 `sum.frel` is the output of the LLVM pass -- it stores the function relation graph  as tuples of `[source-node, dest-node, function-type, coefficient-if-available, pass-origin-or-not]`.
 And `sum.frel.png` is a plot of this graph -- you can open it with any png viewer.
 (Read the paper for more explanation if you are interested!)